mesa package

 pos_1, pos_2: Coordinate tuples for both points.

-get_distance(pos_1: Tuple[float, float] | ndarray[Any, dtype[float]], pos_2: Tuple[float, float] | ndarray[Any, dtype[float]]) float[source]
+get_distance(pos_1: tuple[float, float] | ndarray[Any, dtype[float]], pos_2: tuple[float, float] | ndarray[Any, dtype[float]]) float[source]#

 Get the distance between two point, accounting for toroidal space.